colin-gourlay/sundown-sessions/src/content/releases/t/the-silencers/a-letter-from-st-paul/index.md

 ---
 ## About

-A Letter from St. Paul is a release by The Silencers released in 1987.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Painted Moon.
+*A Letter from St. Paul* earns its place in the Sundown Sessions catalogue through “Painted Moon”, a selection that offers a direct route into The Silencers's work.

+Heard in the context of the full release, “Painted Moon” is an invitation to explore beyond the track featured on the show.